Intro to Mental Performance Training

 Session 4: Imagery and Mental Rehearsal

 Mental rehearsal is an underused performance tool available to athletes.
 Athletes can use imagery to build confidence, prepare mentally for competition, and reinforce skills.
-The session opens with a short experiential exercise that lets athletes feel what imagery does, before learning why it works and how to make it effective.
+The session opens with a short experiential exercise that lets athletes feel what imagery does, before learning why it works and how to make imagery effective.
 Athletes will leave with a personal scenario and the tools to begin practicing on their own.

 Session 5: Performance Routines